AGO-McAGO/tailwindCSS2/readme.md

-Grid is applied to the container/div holding the cards; and the container/div housing all other elements on the page.
+".btn" class declared in the "input.css" file inside the "src" folder, is given to specific elements in the webpage.